 St. Maries is a very small city located in the state of Idaho.
-With a population of 2,325 people and two constituent neighborhoods, St. Maries is the 55th largest community in Idaho.
+With a population of 2,423 people and just one neighborhood, St. Maries is the 71st largest community in Idaho.

-The per capita income in St. Maries in 2010 was $19,818, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,272 for a family of four.
+The per capita income in St. Maries in 2018 was $22,665, which is lower middle income relative to Idaho and the nation.
+This equates to an annual income of $90,660 for a family of four.
 However, St. Maries contains both very wealthy and poor people as well.

 The people who call St. Maries home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Maries residents report their race to be White, followed by Native American.
-Important ancestries of people in St. Maries include Irish, English, Norwegian, and Italian.
+Important ancestries of people in St. Maries include German, Irish, English, Norwegian, and European.

 The most common language spoken in St. Maries is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Italian and Polish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.